lindenbaum/eipmi/README.md

 EIPMI does all the necessary session handling for the user as soon as a session is requested using `eipmi:open/1` or `eipmi:open/2`.
 However, according to the capabilities of the target BMC the user eventually has to pass in user and password credentials using the `Options` argument of `eipmi:open/2`.
+A user process can immediatelly start using a session.
+All requests received before the session is established will be queued and issued after the session is established.

 All authentication mechanism mentioned in the specification are supported, including *anonymous*, *null user* and *non-null user*.
 Additionally, all